-As United States natives, coneflowers (Echinacea) grace gardens all throughout the country.
+As United States native plants, coneflowers (Echinacea spp.) grace gardens all throughout the country.
 Because they are found here naturally, they are well adapted to the growing conditions American gardens have to offer.
-These perennial flowers are members of the daisy family and are incredibly easy to grow, even if you fear you've been cursed with a black thumb.
+These perennial flowers are members of the sunflower family (Asteraceae) and are incredibly easy to grow, even if you fear you've been cursed with a black thumb.

 Video of the Day

 Coneflowers grow about 2 to 4 feet tall and up to 2 feet wide.
 They flower in midsummer and keep blooming through the fall.
-Although purple coneflowers are the most well-known, these beauties also come in pink, red, yellow, orange and white flower heads.
+Although purple coneflowers are the most well-known (Echinacea purpurea, USDA zones 3-8), these beauties also come in different species and cultivars with pink, red, yellow, orange and white flower heads.

 Best Uses for Coneflowers